-Since hygienists are at a such high risk of neck, back, and shoulder issues, there are five important things we need to incorporate to prevent injuries and chronic pain.
+Since hygienists and dental professionals are at a such high risk of neck, back, and shoulder issues, there are five important things we need to incorporate to prevent injuries and chronic pain.

 What do ideal ergonomics for dental hygienists look like?
 First and foremost: sit up straight with your elbows at your sides and your shoulders in a relaxed position.
 You want to try to sit in the most neutral pose possible.
 Proper posture is one of those habits you never want to lose!

 Great ergonomics means no hunching over, bending, or twisting our spines while we’re seeing patients.
 If it’s not possible for a person to lay all the way back – which is pretty normal for special populations – then be sure to lift the chair up high enough so that we can stand comfortably with our backs straight.
-Again, keeping our spine in a neutral position with our shoulders resting comfortably.
+Again, keeping our spine in a neutral position with our shoulders resting comfortably during dental procedures.

 Sure, there are going to be times where we do what we have to do to see a patient, but that shouldn’t be all day, every day.
 With good practice, you can help minimize repetitive strains on your body.

 Side note: when we’re talking about ergonomics for dental hygienists, some RDHs have really good luck with those “saddle” styles of chairs.
 Personally, they make me kind of sore, but some people love them because of how they encourage you to sit up straight.

 Second, if you’re a hygienist whose concerned about preventing musculoskeletal injuries and repeated muscle strain – get a pair of loupes with a built-in headlight!
 The magnification you get from the loupes is great because it helps prevent you from bending or hunching over to get a closer look.
 But to me, the headlight on my loupes is almost even better.